Basis-Finding Algorithm for Decoding Fountain Codes for DNA-Based Data Storage: Introduction

 \section{Introduction}

 Fountain codes \cite{byers1998digital, mackay2005fountain} are a class of rateless erasure codes.
-They are allowed to generate and transmit a potentially limitless stream of encoded symbols (ESs).
+They allow to generate and transmit a potentially limitless stream of encoded symbols.
 Luby transform (LT) codes \cite{luby2002lt} are the first practical realization of fountain codes that have fast encoding and decoding algorithms.
-Another well-known type of fountain codes, the Raptor codes \cite{shokrollahi2006raptor}, improve the LT codes by adding a pre-code such that linear encoding/decoding complexity (with respect to the number of source symbols) and better error performance can be achieved.
+Another well-known type of fountain codes, the Raptor codes \cite{shokrollahi2006raptor}, improve the LT codes by adding a pre-code such that a linear encoding/decoding complexity (with respect to the number of source symbols) and better error-correction performance can be achieved.

-Fountain codes were originally proposed for erasure channels, where an ES transmitted over the channels is either lost or received without errors \cite{luby2002lt, shokrollahi2006raptor}.
-In this case, there exists a fast maximum likelihood (ML) decoder, which is widely cited as structured Gaussian elimination (SGE)\cite{odlyzko1984discrete, lamacchia1991solving, he2020disjoint} or inactivation decoding \cite{lazaro2017fountain, 3GPP06, shokrollahi2005systems, shokrollahi2011raptor}.
-Later, some works \cite{palanki2004rateless, etesami2006raptor, venkiah2009jointly, ma2006fountain, castura2006rateless} applied the fountain codes to other noisy channels, including the binary symmetric channel (BSC), additive white Gaussian noise (AWGN) channel, and fading channel.
+Fountain codes were originally proposed for erasure channels, where an encoded symbol transmitted over the channel is either lost or received without errors \cite{luby2002lt, shokrollahi2006raptor}.
+In this case, there exists a fast maximum likelihood (ML) decoder, which is widely referred to as structured Gaussian elimination (SGE)\cite{odlyzko1984discrete, lamacchia1991solving, he2020disjoint} or inactivation decoding \cite{lazaro2017fountain, 3GPP06, shokrollahi2005systems, shokrollahi2011raptor}.
+Later, some works \cite{palanki2004rateless, etesami2006raptor, venkiah2009jointly, ma2006fountain, castura2006rateless} applied fountain codes to other noisy channels, including binary symmetric channel (BSC), additive white Gaussian noise (AWGN) channel, and fading channel.
 These works \cite{palanki2004rateless, etesami2006raptor, venkiah2009jointly, ma2006fountain, castura2006rateless} mainly focused on the design of fountain codes and their belief propagation (BP) decoding by using the soft information of the channel.